DSJR1284/nfl_crime/README.md

-# covid_country
+# Covid C & C

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/nfl_crime`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This gem uses an API to get infomation on differnt countries and tracks the number of recored Covid-19 cases.

 ## Installation